 Application logs include any logs that an application writes to

 Loggregator translates, or “marshalls,” messages into envelopes based on the log or metric type.
-This processes uses the dropsonde protocol, which abstracts and standardizes metric and event metadata to be processed downstream.
+This process uses the dropsonde protocol, which abstracts and standardizes metric and event metadata to be processed downstream.
 For application logs and metrics coming from Diego cells, this process is handled by the Diego Executor, which reads off of the containers’

 stderr outputs.
-Other PCF components forward metrics via the StatsD protocol to a StatsD-injector that translates them into dropsonde.
+Other PAS components forward metrics via the StatsD protocol to a StatsD-injector that translates them into dropsonde.
 These translated logs and metrics are then sent to processes that run on the VMs called Metron Agents, which forward them using gRPC to Doppler servers.

 Dopplers separate and package envelopes coming in from the Metrons into protocol buffers, sometimes called sinks, based on the envelope type.
 As of version 2 of the Loggregator API, there are five types of envelopes: